Werribee Mansion & Rose Garden: Everything You Need To Know

 Visitors are treated to exquisite formal gardens, historical farm outbuildings, a tranquil lake, and beautifully restored mansion rooms.

 I love nothing better than visiting ancient ruins and historical sites.
 My imagination runs wild as I try to envisage what life must have been like at that time – probably never coming close to reality.

-That’s what I like about the mansion, the rooms are set up to look like someone is living there, and despite its grandeur, it’s easy to imagine as a family home.
+That’s what I like about Werribee Mansion.
+The rooms are set up to look like someone is actually living there, and despite its grandeur, it’s easy to imagine it as a family home.